pajbot/pajbot/docs/variables.md

 `add` - tries to convert the variable result into an integer, then adds it to the defined filter argument - e.g `$(kvi:active_subs|add(5))` would add 5 to the amount of active subs you have.
 `subtract` - tries to convert the variable result into an integer, then subtracts the filter argument from it - e.g. `$(kvi:active_subs|subtract(5))` would subtract 5 from the amount of subs you have.
 `multiply` - tries to convert the variable result into an integer, then multiplies it by the filter argument - e.g. `$(kvi:active_subs|multiply(5))` would multiply the amount of subs you have by 5.
 `divide` - tries to convert the variable result into an integer, then divides it into the defined filter argument - e.g. `$(kvi:active_subs|divide(5))` would divide the amount of subs you have into 5.
+`ceil` - returns the smallest integer greater than or equal to the variable result - e.g. `$(kvi:active_subs|divide(5)|ceil)` would divide the amount of subs you have into 5, and return the number rounded up to the nearest whole number.
+`floor` - returns the largest integer less than or equal to the variable result - e.g. `$(kvi:active_subs|divide(5)|floor)` would divide the amount of subs you have into 5, and return the number rounded down to the nearest whole number.

 # Special Substitutions